jacers/jacers/README.md

 ## 📚 Relevant Coursework

+**Software Engineering**
+_Fall 2024_
+Partnered in a team of seven to develop a software using DevOps practices, microservices, and testing skills

 **Principles of Programming Languages**
 _Spring 2024_
-Collaborated with others to implement complex software systems on a cloud-based terminal running Bash
+Coordinated with others to implement complex software systems on cloud-based Linux machines running Bash

-**Programming Structures/Abstractions**
-_Spring 2023_
-Applied design and development principles to analyze and implement solutions to a variety of Java problems

 **Data Structures**
 _Fall 2023_